packit/packit.dev/content/docs/service-level-objectives.md

 of the state in time when this document was written so that you can see some actual numbers.*

-## SLO1: Changes to GitHub PRs receive a status update within 30 seconds in 99% of cases
+## SLO1: Changes to GitHub PRs receive the first status update within 15 seconds in 99% of cases

 We want you to know as soon as possible that Packit is working on your request.